Date of Award

 This study is modeled partly on Bowman's (2002) work surveying discipline strategies from successful African-American teachers, but this survey focuses on Taiwanese junior high school homeroom teachers.
 Surveys of other groups are recommended as the focus for future research.

 Tsou, Meng-Ling, "The Classroom Management Strategies for Addressing Discipline Problems from Expert Junior High School Teachers in Taiwan" (2005).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 51.